aspose-words/Aspose.Words-Documentation/java/getting-started/platforms-and-interoperability/jython/rendering-and-printing-in-jython/save-document-as-a-multipage-tiff-in-jython/_index.md

 ﻿---
-title: Save Document as a Multipage TIFF in Jython – Aspose.Words for Java
+title: Save Document as a Multipage TIFF in Jython
+second_title: Aspose.Words for Java
 articleTitle: Save Document as a Multipage TIFF in Jython
 linktitle: Save Document as a Multipage TIFF in Jython
 description: "Save Document as a Multipage TIFF using Jython."